Last Updated on by Bree

-And this may come as a surprise to you because you were enjoying the free trial and forgot yourself.
+And this may surprise you because you were enjoying the free trial and forgot yourself.

 So in order to stop this automated payment from destroying your budget, set a reminder for the subscription end date.

-That’s what my husband did when using a free trial for the Pandora Music app.
+My husband did that when using a free trial for the Pandora Music app.

 Make sure to remove your card details too.

-Because there is no refunding once the money has been taken from your account.
+Because there is no refund once the money has been taken from your account.